madetech/handbook/guides/cloud/aws_sandbox.md

 ## Usage Policy

-This AWS account should only be used for temporary short lived test type projects and any resources are subject to being destroyed on a nightly or weekly basis.
-Individuals are responsible for cleaning up any resources they create and could be held liable for any ludicrous bills incurred by accidentally leaving giant Elasticsearch clusters running.
+This AWS account should only be used for temporary short lived test type projects and resources are destroyed every Friday evening.

+The Terraform and config for this cleanup task lives in this [aws-sandbox](https://github.com/madetech/aws-sandbox) GitHub repo.

 ## Security